 The No Action alternative would potentially not provide adequate protection of human health and the environment.
-Based on the levels of contaminants and the risk assessment results, there would be a potentially unacceptable risk from incidental ingestion of groundwater by residential or industrial receptors if groundwater were used for domestic purposes in the future.
+Based on the levels of contaminants and the risk assessment results, there would be a potentially unacceptable risk from incidental ingestion of soils and groundwater by recreational and residential receptors (assuming groundwater were used for domestic purposes in the future).

 The Presumptive Remedy will provide adequate protection from exposure to groundwater by limiting the future use of the landfill through the implementation of institutional controls.
-In addition, the additional landfill cover materials will eliminate the possibility of human exposure to the landfill mass.
+In addition, the additional landfill cover materials will eliminate the possibility of human exposure to the contaminated soils and landfill mass.
 The Presumptive Remedy will also be effective in limiting infiltration of rain water, which will potentially reduce leachate generation and the potential transportation of contaminants from the landfill to the creek via groundwater migration.